Capital punishment in Ohio: History

 The most recent execution in Ohio was in July 2018, when Robert J. Van Hook was executed via lethal injection for murder.
 The execution was carried out at the Southern Ohio Correctional Facility in unincorporated Scioto County, just outside the community of Lucasville.
 Since January 2024, death row for the majority of male inmates is located at the Ross Correctional Institution (RCI) in unincorporated Ross County, just outside of Chillicothe.
 A few high-security male death row inmates are held at the Ohio State Penitentiary (OSP) in Youngstown.
 Condemned female inmates are housed at the Ohio Reformatory for Women in Marysville and death row inmates with serious medical conditions are held at the Franklin Medical Center in Columbus.
 Before this, most male death row inmates were held at Chillicothe Correctional Institution, located near RCI.

-On December 8, 2020, Governor Mike DeWine placed what he called an “unofficial moratorium” on capital punishment in the state, as a result of the impossibility to acquire drugs needed to carry out a lethal injection.
+On December 8, 2020, Governor Mike DeWine placed what he called an "unofficial moratorium" on capital punishment in the state, as a result of the impossibility to acquire drugs needed to carry out a lethal injection.
 DeWine indicated no executions would be carried out until the Ohio General Assembly approves another method, as lethal injection is the only currently approved method.

 In January 2024, after Alabama authorized the execution of Kenneth Eugene Smith with nitrogen hypoxia, Ohio lawmakers were considering to legalize nitrogen gas as a new method of execution aside from lethal injection, and the new method was supported by the attorney general of Ohio.

-As of 9 September 2024, Ohio has 114 inmates on death row.
-Notable inmates on Ohio's death row include serial killers Richard Beasley, Shawn Grate, Anthony Kirkland, and Michael Madison.
-The only woman on Ohio's death row is Donna Roberts, who murdered her ex-husband in order to collect his life insurance.
+As of 6 April 2026, Ohio has 108 inmates on death row.
+Notable inmates on Ohio's death row include serial killers Stanley Theodore Adams, Richard Beasley, Shawn Grate, Anthony Kirkland, and Michael Madison.
+There are no women on Ohio's death row following the commutation of Donna Roberts' sentence to life without parole on May 9, 2025.
+However, two male death row inmates, Timothy Hoffner (Taci Vixen) and Joel Drain (Victoria Drain), have transitioned while incarcerated.

+The future of capital punishment in Ohio may be uncertain at the moment.
+On June 16, 2026, Governor Mike DeWine called for the Ohio legislature to abolish it, claiming that capital punishment is not an effective deterrent to violent crime.
+Several Ohio lawmakers and candidates reacted to DeWine's proposal to end the death penalty in Ohio.